yukihayashi0853/MarkDownTest/doc_ExM_Studio_Installation_Manual_v0.1.md

 ExM Studio uses the following directory structure.

-This chapter describes each module functions, usage, and example in ExM Studio, supposing that ExM Studio package is located at application directory, &#39;AppDir&#39;.
+This chapter describes each module functions, usage, and example in ExM Studio, supposing that ExM Studio package is located at application directory, 'AppDir'.

 ```
 ExM-Studio/